namedotcom/namecom-mcp/README.md

 npm install -g namecom-mcp
 ```

 That's it!
 The package comes pre-compiled and ready to use.
+Follow configuration for next steps.

 ### From Source (For Development)